fineanmol/plant-tree/README.md

-🌴 Updated on Fri, 06 Jun 2025 07:10:35 GMT
+🌾 Updated on Fri, 06 Jun 2025 15:01:07 GMT

-> "Any fool can write code that a computer can understand."
+> "Perfection is achieved when there is nothing left to take away."